Ahren-Chen/MeshGenerator/logbook.md

 * Implemented adding the polygon neighbor list for each polygon method.
 * Improved the checking_polygon function to less parmater.
 * Implemented the method for calculating centroid.

+* finished the method to convert index form 1D to 2D and 2D to 1D.
+* make a method to check if segments can make a polygon or not.
+* finished if the segments is able to make a polygon then add all the segments' index to the polygon class.
+* still need to fix the index for neighbor polygon part.